Ilex brachypoda S.Y.Hu

 Common Name: Mochi Tree

-Ilex integra is a Evergreen Tree up to 6.00 metres tall.
+Ilex integra is an evergreen tree that can grow up to 6 metres tall.

 Thickets and woods in hills and low mountains, often near the sea, in C. and S. Japan[